 \section{Unexpected Finitary Endofunctors}

-We know from the proof Theorem~\ref{T:pres} that all endofunctors of $\Set_{\leq \lambda}$ preserve colimits of $\lambda$-chains.
+We know from the proof of Theorem~\ref{T:pres} that all endofunctors of $\Set_{\leq \lambda}$ preserve colimits of $\lambda$-chains.
 In particular, all endofunctors of $\Set_{\leq \omega}$ (the category of countable sets) are finitary.
-Nevertheless, this category is not algebraicly cocomplete, as shown in Example~\ref{E:new}.
-In this section we turn to singular cardinals, e.g. $\aleph_\omega = \bigvee\limits_{n<\omega} \aleph_n$ whose cofinality (see Remark~\ref{R:lambda}) is $\aleph_0$.
-The category $\Set_{\leq \aleph_\omega}$ is also not algebraicly cocomplete, as we demonstrate in the next example.
+Nevertheless, this category is not algebraically cocomplete, as shown in Example~\ref{E:new}.
+In this section we turn to singular cardinals, e.g. $\aleph_\omega = \bigvee\limits_{n<\omega} \aleph_n$ with countable cofinalities (see Remark~\ref{R:lambda}).
+The category $\Set_{\leq \aleph_\omega}$ is also not algebraically cocomplete, as we demonstrate in the next example.
 We are going nonetheless to prove that all endofunctors of $\Set_{\leq\aleph_\omega}$ are finitary, i.e., they preserve all existing filtered colimits.
 Below we use ideas of Section 4.6 of \cite{AT}.
 Here is a surprisingly simple functor which is finitary but has no terminal coalgebra:

 \begin{exa} The endofunctor

 of $\Set_{\leq \aleph_\omega}$ (a coproduct of $\aleph_\omega$ copies of $\Id$) does not have a terminal coalgebra.
 We use the fact that